mjpritchard/test-decap-help/content/docs/short-term-project-storage/secondary-copy-using-elastic-tape.md

 ### Options

+option | details
+---|---
 -v  |  Verbose output
----|---
 -l LOGFILE  |  Log file in which to record process output.
 Note that the log file location must be capable of accepting multi-threaded input, or this parameter should be omitted and instead the output from the et_get command be piped to the log file from stdout
 -b BATCHID  |  ID of batch to be retrieved
 -f FILELIST  |  A list of individual files to be retrieved, with one file per line.
-Note that:

-  * entries in the list must contain the full name of the file, including path, just as it was archived;
-  * the list should not contain blank lines or any extraneous white space.
+Note that:<br>- entries in the list must contain the full name of the file, including path, just as it was archived<br>- the list should not contain blank lines or any extraneous white space.
 -w WORKSPACE  |  name of the group workspace to use.
 Overrides default set in config file.
 Case sensitive.
 -r DIR  |  ABSOLUTE path of retrieval location
 -t MAXPROC  |  Maximum number of worker processes to use in retrieval.
 MAXPROC recommended to be between 5 and 10.
 Please feed back your experience of performance improvement with this feature.
+{.table .table-striped}

 ### Example usage

+{{<command user="user" host="et1">}}
-    $ cd /group_workspaces/jasmin/myworkspace
+cd /group_workspaces/jasmin/myworkspace
-    $ mkdir ettmp
+mkdir ettmp
-    $ et_get.py -v -l et_get.log -w myworkspace -b 507 -r /group_workspaces/jasmin/myworkspace/ettmp
+et_get.py -v -l et_get.log -w myworkspace -b 507 -r /group_workspaces/jasmin/myworkspace/ettmp
+{{</command>}}

 At this point, data will be transferred into the specified retrieval directory.
 Files and directories will be restored with their ABSOLUTE path